dreykiman/amp-node-api-client/README.md

 ```

-For write permissions you'll need to sign the message using the signer of your choice:
+For writing you'll need to sign the message using the signer of your choice:

 ```javascript
 import { ampMessages } from 'pathto/amp-node-api-client'